How would you like to be Trump's lawyer in the travel ban case?

 Washington (CNN)President Donald Trump's Twitter tirades on the travel ban may be undermining the legal work of top-notch Justice Department lawyers assigned to represent his administration at the Supreme Court.

-Even George Conway, who was seriously considered for a top Justice Department post and could have been representing Trump in the travel ban case, on Monday gave the President some pro-bono advice.
+Even George Conway, who was seriously considered for a top Justice Department post and could have been representing Trump in the travel ban case, gave the President some pro-bono advice.

 Conway, married to White House Counselor Kellyanne Conway, revived his own near dormant Twitter account Monday morning to warn Trump that while presidential tweets may "make some ppl feel better," they won't help his Justice Department "get 5 votes in Scotus, which actually matter."